How much time does a mediation divorce take?

 - How much time to discuss and decide divorce terms?

 - How much time to get a Pennsylvania divorce decree?

 How much time to discuss & decide divorce terms?

 Divorce mediation can proceed quickly.
 Spouses may discuss and decide divorce terms with help from a mediator within days.
-It is possible to sign legally binding agreements, in a matter of weeks.
+It is possible to sign legally binding agreements in a matter of weeks.
 No need to wait months—even years—for a divorce court to decide.

 York PA 17401